alexs95/summarization-research/README.md

 ```

-## FactCC Scoring

-### Data Preprocessing

-* The data needs to be preprocessed into the correct input format to run the FactCC scorer.
+### Pre-trained pointer-generator FactCC score evaluation

+Values for Table X.X are based on this.
-* Several preprocessing options are available:
+Several data generation and preprocessing options are available for experimentation purposes.
+An experiment is run based on the pre-trained pointer-generator for the cross product of these options (16 datasets).
+This takes 8 hours running on ICHEC with a GPU.

 1. sentence vs paragraph
 2. co-reference resolution
 3. test set vs validation set
 4. reference stories vs decoded stories
-* Below command generates data for the cross product of these options (16 datasets).

 ```bash
 cd factCC